Data infrastructure for the AI era

 Next step

-EU AI Act in force since May 2026: where does your setup stand?
+EU AI Act: where does your setup stand today?

 Strategy call about compliance, first-party data, and custom-LLM foundations.
 Full-cycle implementation together with Saloid.